shinmao/SecurityLearning/LFI/README.md

 # File Inclusion
-Scene: Attacker can control the variable which can be used to include files
+Scene: Attacker can control the variable which can determine the included files
 Dangerous functions：
 PHP: `include()`, `include_once()`, `require()`, `require_once()`, `fopen()`, `readfile()`
 JSP: `java.io.FileReader()`
 ASP: `includefile`
-PHP will run the content of file as php script when it includes a file, so it is **not influenced by file type**.
+PHP will run the content of file as php script when it includes a file, so it is **not influenced by file extension**!.

 # RFI
-Include remote file, more dangerous, but more requirement, mostly dissapear in real world
+Include remote file, more dangerous, but more requirement, so mostly disappear in real world
 `php.ini` setting
 1. allow_url_fopen = on (default: on)
 2. allow_url_include = on (default: off)

-# Way to include
+# Methods to include
 1. php protocol
 ```php
 php://input